Marnix0810/MAASL-scriptinglanguage/docs/index.md

+---
+title: Home

+---

 # [Documentation](#documentation--home) > [home](#documentation--home)

 Marnix Adaptive All-around Scripting Language, MAASL (pronounce: maasél) for short.

-***NOTE:** MAASL is not ready for usage yet, this documentation expands as the concept is being created and code is written.*
+**NOTE:** MAASL is not ready for usage yet, this documentation expands as the concept is being created and code is written.

 ## What is MAASL how does it work and differ from other languages?